riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 ```

 ## 7 Summarize what you learned
 Wrapping up, this guide has empowered you with Vector Search basics.
-You've built a VSS-enabled Astra database, interacted with vector data using CQL and Python, and applied hands-on code examples.
+You've built a vector-enabled database, interacted with vector data using CQL and Python, and applied hands-on code examples.
 This is just a taste of what is to come.

 Now that you’re done learning about the vector data type in Astra DB, you should explore [CassIO](https://cassio.org).
 Its purpose is to simplify database access for Generative AI or other Machine Learning workloads, providing ready-to-use tools for easy integration of Astra DB and Apache Cassandra in your next AI application.